Will Insurance Cover Diapers for My Child?

 Medicaid Coverage FAQs

-Your child's healthcare provider will need to provide your child with a prescription for pediatric incontinence products like diapers, pull-ups, and more.
+Your child's healthcare provider must provide your child with a prescription for pediatric incontinence products like diapers, pull-ups, and more.

 Unfortunately, Medicare does not currently deem incontinence products as medical necessities.
 However, if your child requires catheters, they may be able to get them at low cost through Medicare with Aeroflow Urology.